cthoyt/cthoyt.github.io/_posts/2023-06-22-wikidata-publishers.md

 }
 GROUP BY ?journal ?journalLabel
 ```

+Follow [this link](https://w.wiki/6ryy) to populate the Wikidata Query Service with this query.
+Note that this query takes a while to run and may time out since there are on the scale of 100K
+journals.

 Journals might have multiple [International Standard Serial Numbes (ISSNs)](https://bioregistry.io/registry/issn)
 because a different one is assigned to the print and electronic versions of the journal, among other things.